my-yangj/logik/tools/sysc/readme.md

 $ gdb /app/bin/<application-binary>
 This works because the --devel option tells Flatpak to use the SDK as the runtime, which includes debugging tools like gdb.
 The --devel option also adjusts the sandbox setup to enable debugging.

+It is also possible to get a shell inside an application sandbox without having to install it.
+This is done using flatpak-builder’s --run option:

+$ flatpak-builder --run <build-dir> <manifest> sh
+This sets up a sandbox that is populated with the build results found in the build directory, and runs a shell inside it.